Founder & Leadership Teams

 Founding teams on the African continent demonstrate great diversity along many demographic attributes - level of education, gender, income status, race, and ethnic group.
 Professor Tim Weiss, Markus Perkmann, and Nelson Phillips, in their research on scaling technology ventures in Africa, identify three founder archetypes, each giving rise to distinct consequences for scaling styles and outcomes.

 Combining local and international expertise in founding teams remains one of the most promising configurations for African scaling ventures.
 Paystack - founded by two Nigerian returnees who went through Y Combinator - illustrates what the configuration produces at its most effective: deep local market knowledge paired with global operational standards, leading to the 2020 Stripe acquisition and continued expansion.
-Twiga Foods demonstrates the configuration's enabling potential and its limits in equal measure: the team architecture supported the company's emergence as one of Kenya's most-funded agritech ventures, but the venture's subsequent governance and operational difficulties underline that founding-team composition is necessary but not sufficient.
+Twiga Foods demonstrates the configuration's enabling potential and its limits in equal measure: the team architecture supported the company's emergence as one of Kenya's most-funded agritech ventures, but the venture's subsequent governance and operational difficulties - treated substantively in Scaling Pathways - underline that founding-team composition is necessary but not sufficient.

 The power of two